 Environmental Crimes Unit officers respond to a variety of complaints, including:

-In conjunction with the Emergency Response Group, all Environmental Crimes Unit officers are part of DNREC’s Emergency Response Team and are available 24 hours-a-day to respond to oil and hazardous substance spills in the state and surrounding region.
+In conjunction with the Emergency Response Branch, all Environmental Crimes Unit officers are part of DNREC’s Emergency Response Team and are available 24 hours-a-day to respond to oil and hazardous substance spills in the state and surrounding region.
 The Environmental Crimes Unit is one of the key players in the State Emergency Response Team.
 The Emergency Response Team is called when an abandoned container is reported, an unknown substance is found to be leaking out of a vehicle or tank, a petroleum or hazardous waste spill is reported, or an air pollutant is released that can cause human health or environmental damage.